8 Careers for Astronomy Grads

 Air Traffic Controller

 An air traffic controller is an individual responsible for directing aircraft in an orderly manner within the global air traffic control system.

 Again, this career requires additional training.
 But for the right person, the payoff will be worth it.
 Aerospace engineers design, test, and build all kinds of aircrafts and spacecrafts.
 Astronomy majors already possess many of the technical skills, as well as the math and physics knowledge, needed to succeed in the career.
 Plus, they're fascinated by the mysteries of outer space—a passion that can take them far.

-An aerospace (or aeronautical) engineer, is someone who designs aircraft, spacecraft, satellites, missiles, and systems for national defense.
+An aerospace (or aeronautical) engineer is someone who designs, tests, and supervises the manufacture of aircraft, spacecraft, satellites, and missiles.

 6. Data Analyst

 Astronomy majors' computational and analytical skills are in high demand across a wide range of industries.
 For this reason, pursuing a career in data analysis can be a natural next step.
 Data analysts gather, organize, and interpret data of all kinds.
 By exploring everything from sales numbers to health statistics, they help their employers draw meaningful conclusions and more informed business decisions.

 A data analyst is someone who collects, processes and performs statistical analyses of data.

 Although a degree in computer science is an asset in this role, it isn't a must.
 Most employers are looking for software engineers with strong coding skills and an excellent foundation in problem solving and logical thinking.
 With a bit of self-study, astronomy majors will be well on their way to creating video games, accounting software, and everything in between.

 Software engineering is a branch of computer science which includes the development and building of computer systems software and applications software.